 Step 5: Set the environment.

 Some people have designated homeschool rooms and many families homeschool at their dining room table or all over their homes.
 I personally have found that at least having a space near the dining room table or in a designated spot in the house for all of our school materials is helpful.
+If you don't have a ton of extra space to work with, check out this blog post on how to homeschool in a smaller space.
 Your curriculum will have materials lists, but visit my Amazon storefront to get a peek into some of my favorites.

 Step 6: Find real-life homeschool community.

 The options vary from city to city, but go on a hunt for real-life homeschool community.
 A few places to start are a homeschool co-op, sports groups, and homeschool classes like music or art at local studios.
 You may also consider finding a weekly group such as a Wild and Free Community Group.
 These groups are all over the world and the main goal is community.
 You can search if there is group in your area here: bewildandfree.org

 Homeschool laws are regulated per state, so you need to know what the local law requires of you and your child.
 Some states require a certain number of college credits from the parent who will be teaching them, while others require a high school diploma.
 Most states will require that you officially declare your intent to homeschool and possibly name your school.
 Some states require attendance tracking, yearly testing, and/or a teacher’s evaluation.
 Some states have virtually no requirements at all.
 You can find out about your state’s requirements here.

 Once you have discovered what the laws are in your state, you can begin the process of adhering to them by setting up systems in your home, such as a simple attendance tracker in your lesson planner or a filing system for your children’s work portfolio if that is a requirement.
 I simply keep a record of our lessons by using this planner.